DimKaisaris/-A-B-Testing-Email-Campaign-/README.md

 •	Subject Lines: One is about winning more bets, while the other hints at an exclusive edge.
 Both emails were sent to different random groups of recipients.

-I used python and Jupyter Nothebook to perform the A/B testing.
-You can check my code on this **[pdf](https://github.com/DimKaisaris/-A-B-Testing-Email-Campaign-/blob/main/A%2CB%20final%20-%20Jupyter%20Notebook.pdf)**
+I used Python and Jupyter Notebook to analyze the results of an A/B test.
+You can find the code and details in the attached **[pdf](https://github.com/DimKaisaris/-A-B-Testing-Email-Campaign-/blob/main/A%2CB%20final%20-%20Jupyter%20Notebook.pdf)**

 ![s1](Images/s1.png)